aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dot-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to POTM in Android Apps or Online App" h2="DOT to POTM conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+This feature can help you automate the document conversion process in your Android applications.

+<h2>How Aspose.Total Helps for DOT to POTM Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert DOT file to POTM, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert DOT file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as POTM.
+Aspose.Total for Android via Java File Format Automation libraries can help you to convert DOT file to POTM.
+This library provides document manipulation API Aspose.Words for Android Java to convert DOT file format to HTML.
+After that, you can use PowerPoint API Aspose.Slides for Android Java to create a new Presentation, write HTML content in it, and save it as POTM.

+Aspose.Words for Android Java is a powerful document manipulation API that enables you to convert DOT file format to HTML.
+It provides a wide range of features such as document conversion, document manipulation, document comparison, document printing, and more.
+It also supports a variety of file formats such as DOC, DOCX, DOT, DOTX, HTML, MHTML, ODT, OTT, PPT, PPTX, RTF, TXT, and XPS.

+Aspose.Slides for Android Java is a powerful PowerPoint API that enables you to create a new Presentation, write HTML content in it, and save it as POTM.
+It provides a wide range of features such as creating, editing, and converting presentations, adding text, shapes, images, and charts, and more.
+It also supports a variety of file formats such as PPT, PPTX, POT, POTX, PPS, PPSX, PPTM, PPSM, and POTM.

+With Aspose.Total for Android via Java, you can easily automate the document conversion process in your Android applications.
+It provides a comprehensive set of APIs that enable you to convert DOT file to POTM with ease.
+It also provides a wide range of features such as document manipulation, document comparison, document printing, and more.
+So, if you are an Android developer looking to add a document conversion feature to your application, Aspose.Total for Android via Java is the perfect solution for you.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}